kraussr/blog/content/about/_index.md

 ---
 {{< figure src="/images/lemon.jpg" title="Lemon trees and lavender... " >}}

-_This_ could be a very imaginative text about lemon tress, lavender and the mediterranean spell that they put on a garden.
+_This_ could be a very imaginative text about lemon tress, lavender and the mediterranean spell that they cast on a garden.